On The Issues

 Scott will work to restore in Idaho the original intent of the 2nd amendment.
 Your lawful right to possess and carry firearms is not just about your right to hunt or practice shooting sports.
 The right to keep and bear arms must be vigorously defended against those who would take away this right.

 Scott is a strong advocate for the sanctity of human life and opposes all abortion in the state of Idaho.
-Quite simply, abortion is murder.
+Quite simply, the intentional killing of living, preborn children should be stopped, and there should be equal protection of all human life from womb to tomb.

-Scott also championed an official change to the Idaho state Republican party platform that all abortion in Idaho should be outlawed regardless of the contrary federal court decisions.
+Scott championed an official change to the Idaho state Republican Party Platform supporting the Idaho Constitution’s Right to Life.
 The Republican Party embraced this change overwhelmingly.

 Covid-19 and Religion